Krazete/sgm/README.md

 * `FS = CEIL(FS_BOOST * (ATK + HP / 6) * 7 / 10)`

 All `BASE_` values are hard-coded for every tier of every fighter, although they seem to follow the general pattern `EVOLVED_BASE_ = FORMER_BASE_ * 1.8`.
-The only variants that deviate from this pattern are Headstrong and Understudy, who appear to swap stats with each other when evolved to the diamond tier.
+The only variants to ever deviate from this pattern were Headstrong and Understudy, who swapped stats when evolved to diamond tier before it was patched in version 4.3.3.

 While I cannot confirm if the game uses these same formulas, the results appear to exactly match the stats of fighters that I have on my own account.
 See my [SGM Fighter Score Analysis](https://docs.google.com/spreadsheets/d/1CotgKsKzSIA5siRAMplX7e5k7KRT63a3GSY1XRg-hgc/edit?usp=sharing) spreadsheet for more detailed information.